 - The drone will only capture photographic images or video footage if there is a clearly identified organisational requirement.

 - Any image or video that is captured is reviewed and either destroyed if not required, or put into a robust digital storage system, which is covered by a data retention policy.

 Images of the drones in operations shared on social media

 When the drones are being used operationally to capture or view images, a notification for #SuffolkAirSupport will be posted to the Suffolk Fire and Rescue Services' social media accounts whenever it is practicable to do so.

-- Pilots will wear uniform and be identifiable wearing Hi Viz jackets with the word Pilot or Observer on the rear panel.
+- Pilots will wear a uniform and be identifiable wearing Hi-Viz jackets with the word Pilot or Observer on the rear panel.

 - A minimum of two pilots are needed to fly the drone safely: a remote pilot controls the drone itself (and only looks at the drone) and a camera operator with the job of controlling the camera, capturing the images and recording if required.